 What is a Direct Tax?

 A direct tax is a tax in which the impact and incidence are both included in the same category.
 The tax is paid directly to the entity that imposes the payment by the organization or an individual.
-The tax must be paid to the government directly and not to anyone else.

 A direct tax is mostly based on the ability-to-pay premise.
 According to this economic theory, individuals with more resources or a higher income should pay a higher tax burden.
 Some critics argue that this serves as a disincentive for people to work hard and achieve more money because the more money they earn, the more taxes they must pay.